 Video Editing Gear

-Seagate 4T Portable Hard Drive.
+Seagate Portable Hard Drive.
 To manage all the footage, we use portable hard drives to easily store and access the content for editing.
+The size of these portable hard drives change constantly, we have several of the 4T portable hard drives.

 Sony MDR7506 Headphone.
 A good pair of closed-back headphones are recommended for video editing and to check audio levels.